Significant Accounting Policies

 (v) Fair Value of Financial Instruments: We use financial instruments in the normal course of our business.
 The carrying values approximate fair values for financial instruments that are short-term in nature, such as cash, accounts receivable and accounts payable.
 We estimate that the carrying value of our long-term debt approximates fair value based on the current rates offered to us for debt of the same remaining maturities.

-(w) Other Comprehensive Income (Loss): Other Comprehensive Income (Loss) consists of net earnings (loss) and unrealized gains (losses) from cash flow hedges, net of tax.
-Accumulated other comprehensive loss contained in the shareholders’ equity section of the Consolidated Balance Sheets was $0.3 million, $0.6 million, and $0.1 million, as of September 27, 2014, September 28, 2013, and June 29, 2013, respectively, related to interest rate swap agreements.
+(w) Other Comprehensive Income (Loss): Other Comprehensive Income (Loss) consists of net earnings and unrealized gains (losses) from cash flow hedges, net of tax, and is presented in the Consolidated Statements of Shareholders’ Equity.
+Accumulated other comprehensive loss contained in the shareholders’ equity section of the Consolidated Balance Sheets in fiscal years 2013 and 2012 consisted of $82 thousand and $129 thousand, respectively, related to interest rate swap agreements.

 (x) Yarn and Cotton Procurements: We have a supply agreement with Parkdale to supply our yarn requirements until December 31, 2015.
 Under the supply agreement, we purchase from Parkdale all of our yarn requirements for use in our manufacturing operations, excluding yarns that Parkdale does not manufacture or cannot manufacture due to temporary capacity constraints.
 The purchase price of yarn is based upon the cost of cotton plus a fixed conversion cost.
 Thus, we are subject to the commodity risk of cotton prices and cotton price movements, which could result in unfavorable yarn pricing for us.
 We fix the cotton prices as a component of the purchase price of yarn, pursuant to the supply agreement, in advance of the shipment of finished yarn from Parkdale.
 Prices are set according to prevailing prices, as reported by the New York Cotton Exchange, at the time we elect to fix specific cotton prices.